Course Development Process

 • Course Schedule

->> Meeting can be scheduled with media specialist to discuss online lecture options
+>> A meeting should be scheduled with media specialist to discuss online lecture options

 STEP 3: